 Emissions calculations are divided into "permitted" and "exempt" categories.
 Permit exempt equipment is determined by District Rule 202.
 The permitted emissions for each emissions unit is based on the equipment's potential-to-emit (as defined by Rule 102).
 Section 5.2 details the permitted emissions for each emissions unit.
 Section 5.3 details the overall permitted emissions for the facility based on reasonable worst-case scenarios using the potential-to-emit for each emissions unit.
 Section 5.4 provides the federal potential to emit calculation using the definition of potential to emit used in Rule 1301.
-Section 5.5 provides the estimated emission.
+Section 5.5 provides the estimated emissions from permit exempt equipment and also serves as the Part 70 list of insignificant emission.
 In order to accurately track the emissions from a facility, the District uses a computer database.
 Attachment 10.4 contains the District's documentation for the information entered into that database.